Kaysersberg: Culture

+Folklore

+Conscripts' flag displayed in the window of a building on July 14th.

+The town boasts several associations and folk groups that keep traditions alive throughout the year.

+Members of "L'Accordéon Club folklorique Écho du château" gathered in the Town Hall square on July 14, 1979.

 Tourism

 Besides the fact that Alsace wine is produced locally, there is the ruin of Kaysersberg Castle.
 The ruins of Château de Wineck in Katzenthal, Château de Lupfen-Schwendi and Château de Reichenstein in Kientzheim are within walking distance.